omgimanerd/nycurl/README.md

 New York Times into a format that can be displayed in most terminals.
 A link to each article is included if the user wants to read the full article.

-This project will no longer be updated or maintained as of August 2017.
-It will continue hosting this for as long as people are using it, but please consider using its sister project [getnews.tech](https://github.com/omgimanerd/getnews.tech).
+**This project will no longer be updated or maintained as of August 2017.** I will continue hosting this for as long as people are using it, but please consider using its sister project [getnews.tech](https://github.com/omgimanerd/getnews.tech).